8 Ways to Enjoy the Best of Eastern Europe in Budapest

-If you enjoy getting in touch with a country’s past while traveling, than you’ll certainly not be bored during your time in Budapest.
-Not only does the country have a long and varied history, but the capital has also managed to set up some excellent museums where you can immerse yourself in it.
-The two most comprehensive history museums in Budapest are the Budapest History Museum and the Hungarian National museum, with both covering approximately 2000 years of the country’s past.
-Having said that, if you’re short of time and money, the Budapest National Museum is definitely the best choice by far.
+If you enjoy getting in touch with a country’s past while traveling, then you’ll certainly not be bored in Budapest.
+Hungary has a long and varied history and its capital has excellent museums where you can immerse yourself in it.
+The two most comprehensive history museums in Budapest are the Budapest History Museum and the Hungarian National museum.
+Both have collections spanning approximately 2000 years of Hungarian history.
+Having said that, if you’re short on time and money, the Budapest National Museum is the best choice.

-While you might want to climb Castle and Gellert Hill to take in the city in all its sweeping glory, a trip to these two spots in Budapest will end up being much more than that.
-Castle Hill is a truly magnificent sight where all you need to do to fill your day is walk around and observe its beauty.
-Turn round a corner and you’ll discover a pretty fountain or statue, a building with colorful roof tiles, or a house so exquisite you’ll just have to stop and take a picture.
+While you might want to climb Castle and Gellert Hill just to take in the city in all its sweeping glory, a trip to these two spots in Budapest will end up being much more than that.
+Castle Hill is a truly magnificent sight: you could spend a day here just exploring.
+You’ll discover a pretty fountain or statue, a building with colorful roof tiles, or a house so exquisite you’ll just have to stop and take a picture around every corner.

-Start your visit here with a good spin around the Royal Palace complex, where you can opt to enter the National Szechenyi Library, the Hungarian National Gallery and the Budapest History Museum.
-Then go take in the truly special Budapest view from the quirky Fishermen’s Bastions, right beside Matthias Church which you can enter for a fee or simply admire from outside for its beautiful tiled roof.
-The rest of the hill is then best enjoyed at a slow pace for its little architectural pleasures.
+Start your visit here with a good spin around the Royal Palace complex, where you can also explore the National Szechenyi Library, the Hungarian National Gallery and the Budapest History Museum.
+Then go take in a truly special view of Budapest from the quirky Fishermen’s Bastion, right beside Matthias Church which you can enter for a fee to see the mummified hand of King Stephan, or simply admire the building from outside (for free) for its beautiful tiled roof.

-Gellert Hill is more of a challenge because of its steepness and the number of stairs and ramps you have to climb to reach the top.
-But when you do, you will be rewarded by a view enjoyed from under the shelter of Lady Liberty’s giant palm leaf.
+Gellert Hill is more of a hike because of its steepness and the number of stairs and ramps you have to climb to reach the top.
+But when you do, you’ll be rewarded by a striking view from under the shelter of Lady Liberty’s giant palm leaf.
 Just make sure you make the trip on a clear day, or you won’t see a thing from this height.

 Art and architecture

 While parts of Budapest can seem a little bit raw and ill-maintained, it’s not difficult to see the city’s beauty beneath even the thickest layer of dirt or graffiti.
 This is because central Budapest is blessed with so many examples of neoclassical and secessionist architecture that all you need to do to be wowed is to wander around and keep your eyes open.
-For some architectural eye-candy, sign yourself up for a tour of Parliament (free if you’re an EU citizen) and one of the Hungarian State Opera, then take a walk along UNESCO protected Andrassy Street.
+For some architectural eye-candy, sign yourself up for a tour of Parliament (there’s a discount for EU citizens) and one of the Hungarian State Opera, then take a walk along UNESCO-protected Andrassy Street.

 If you opt for a trip to the zoo, you’ll find yourself thinking that the highlight of this visit is not the animals but rather the extravagant buildings in which they are housed.
 The interiors of the House of Hungarian Photographers, the Hungarian National Museum and the Basilica of Saint Stephen are also visually stunning.
 Finally, if you’re really into Art Nouveau interior design, don’t leave without visiting the Bedo House, whose eye-catching exterior is only the prelude to the fantastic three floors inside which are packed full of home decorations and furnishings from the Secessionist period.

-Whether you’re looking for a warm retreat during the freezing winter or a cooling pool to splash about when the temperature rises in summer, a day at one of Budapest’s baths will take care of it.
-Baths here in Budapest offer a selection of thermal baths, cold pools for swimming and saunas for relaxing.
-They are also often architecturally beautiful and unique, which adds to the experience in itself.
-A trip to the Gellert Baths will have you swim under an impressive glass dome, one to Rudas baths will remind you that Hungary was once under Turkish occupation, and a visit to the Szechenyi Baths can be the highlight of your trip if you go there at night and run, dressed only in your swimsuit, to the outdoor thermal pool to soak there under the stars.
+Whether you’re looking for a warm retreat during the freezing winter or a cooling pool to splash about when the temperature rises in summer, a day at one of Budapest’s baths will take care of whatever ails you.
+Baths in Budapest offer a complete selection when it comes to spas.
+There are thermal baths, cold pools for swimming and saunas for relaxing.
+Many are architecturally beautiful and unique, which adds to the experience.

-Remember that not all baths are always open to both sexes, and that admission prices are not cheap, so you should visit early to make sure you can spend a good amount of time there.
-Also make an effort to remember to take a towel and swimsuit, as renting these is not exactly cheap either.
+Remember that not all baths are always open to both sexes, and that admission prices aren’t cheap, so you should visit early to make sure you can spend a good amount of time or even a whole day there.
+Don’t forget a towel, slippers, and a swimsuit, as renting these adds to the expense.

 Beer gardens and cafes

-When visiting Budapest in winter you will often find yourself desperately seeking a warm corner to escape the chill outside.
+In the winter you’ll often find yourself desperately seeking a warm corner to escape the chill outside in Budapest.
 Happily, the Hungarian capital has no lack of elegant and cozy cafes where you can enjoy a coffee or a hot chocolate accompanied by a slice of something sweet.
-Posh Gerbeaud is pricey by local standards, but is worth every penny because of its lavish interior.
-Ballettcipo is a more intimate option right by the opera house, and the New York cafe, dating from 1895, is great if you’re looking for a visual experience rather than just a cup of coffee.
+The posh Gerbeaud Cafe is pricey by local standards but is worth every penny because of its lavish interior.
+Ballettcipo is a more intimate option for drinks right by the opera house, and the New York Cafe, dating from 1895, is great if you’re looking for an aesthetically pleasing experience with your cup of coffee.

 In summer, outdoor ‘kertek’ or ‘Gardens’ open around the city and are best for a glass of beer or wine, both cheap, good and plentiful.

-If you really want to brave the elements and visit Budapest in winter, time your visit for shortly before Christmas when the otherwise grim street scene turns into a flourish of sparkles and decorations.
-Most importantly, you’ll be able to catch the magical Christmas market which is held at Vorosmarty square from the first day of Advent.
+If you really want to brave the elements and visit Budapest in winter, time your visit for shortly before Christmas when otherwise grim streets turn into a flourish of sparkles and decorations.
+Most importantly, you’ll be able to catch the magical Christmas Market which is held at Vorosmarty Square from the first day of Advent.

-Hungarian food has often been criticiszed for its lack of vegetarian options, but who can blame the locals?
+Hungarian food has often been criticized for its lack of vegetarian options, but who can blame the locals?
 Meat protein is considered essential for the long cold winters, as are the frequent glasses of mulled wine available around the city from little stands.
-You might at first feel a bit intimidates by dishes that teach you the meaning of ‘meat served with meat’, but you’ll quickly realize what great comfort food Hungarian fare is.
-The plus side of such a meat-centered cuisine is that items like beef steak and duck won’t cost you a fortune (unless they are eaten in top-end restaurants or restaurants specifically aimed at tourists).
+You might at first feel a bit intimidated by dishes of ‘meat served with meat’, but you’ll quickly realize what great comfort food Hungarian fare is.
+The plus side of such a meat-centered cuisine is that beef steak and duck won’t cost you a fortune (unless they are eaten in top-end restaurants or restaurants specifically aimed at tourists).

-Trams are also great if you want to keep yourself above ground, and while you’re in Budapest, take the opportunity to travel further afield on affordably-priced trains.
-Consider a visit to Lake Balaton in the South, Heviz’s thermal spas and pools, or one to Pecs, capital of culture 2010.
-Traveling even further, to Bratislava or Vienna, is also surprisingly affordable and cheaper than flying.
+Trams are also great if you want to keep yourself above ground, and from Budapest, you can also take the opportunity to travel further afield in Hungary on affordably-priced trains.
+Consider a visit to Lake Balaton, Heviz’s thermal spas and pools, or Pecs.
+Traveling even further, to Bratislava or Vienna, is also surprisingly affordable and can be cheaper than flying.